V1ct0rC/V1ct0rC/README.md

 ## Technologies & Tools ⚙️

-Throughout my academic journey and various projects, I have worked with a variety of programming languages, libraries, and tools.
+Throughout my academic and professional journey, I have worked with a variety of programming languages, libraries, and tools.
 Here are some of the technologies thai I got familiar with:

 <div align="center">
 <div>